-- borrowing constraints - endogenous enrollment/graduation decisions. - Examine the effect of year-dependent subsidies on graduation, the skill premium, and welfare. - Focus on the relative sizes across years in college (slope). - I fix the total budget of college subsidies from now on.
+- A quantitative OLG model with endogenous enrollment/graduation decisions. - based on empirical findings (ex, Stinebrickner and Stinebrickner (2014)). - Examine the effect of year-dependent subsidies on the skill premium and welfare. - Focus on the relative sizes across years in college (slope). - I fix the total budget of college subsidies from now on.